giorgospan/Radix-Hash-Join/README.md

 ## Memory checking

-You may run a memory check using valgrind by uncommenting the line you want in *run.sh* script.
+You may run a memory check using valgrind by uncommenting the line you wish in [run.sh](./final/run.sh) script.

 ## Authors